Blessing of dimension in Bayesian inference on covariance matrices: Proposed Methodology

 leading us to \eqref{eq:Chat}.
-Given any $\widehat{C}$ satisfying \eqref{eq:Chat}, we use \eqref{eq:A} to propose $\widehat{\M} = \mathbf{A} (\widehat{C}^{\top})^{-1}$ as an estimate of $\mathbf{M}.$ In particular, the canonical choice $\widehat{\M} = \sqrt{n} U$ is the same as the estimator obtained by carrying out principal components analysis (PCA) on the matrix $\Y \Y^{\top}$ \citep{fan2023latent}.
+Given any invertible $\widehat{C}$ satisfying \eqref{eq:Chat}, we use \eqref{eq:A} to propose $\widehat{\M} = \mathbf{A} (\widehat{C}^{\top})^{-1}$ as an estimator of $\mathbf{M}.$ In particular, the canonical choice $\widehat{\M} = \sqrt{n} U$ obtained with $\wh{C} = D / \sqrt{np}$ is the same as the estimator obtained by carrying out principal components analysis (PCA) on the matrix $\Y \Y^{\top}$ \citep{fan2023latent}.
 However, \eqref{eq:Mhat} permits other choices corresponding to different choices of $\widehat{C}$ satisfying \eqref{eq:Chat}, providing a general framework for obtaining estimates of the latent factors.